greg-raven/Uncommon-Sense/_posts/2020-05-23-your-vote-is-important.md

 ---
-title: 'Your vote is important'
+title: "Your vote is important"
 layout: post
 categories:
 - voting